gdude2002/code-jam-4-qualifier/README.md

 # Code Jam 4 Qualifier - The Rocketship Control Panel!

+I decided to do this in PySide2, to show exactly how it's meant to be used.

+You can run this with `python -m rocket_loader`, assuming you have PySide2 installed.

+The original task text is below:

+---

 In order to qualify for this code jam, you'll be building a rocketship control panel based on the code in the file `qualifier.py`.